MatthewPalmer9/MatthewPalmer9/README.md

 ### Hey 👋, I'm Matthew Palmer!
-I'm a Ruby on Rails Developer from Austin, TX.
+I'm a Full Stack Ruby on Rails/React Developer from Austin, TX.
 I have a passion for solving with computers.
 I have been coding for 3 years with experience in full stack web development.
 I am always eager to learn and grow as a developer.
 Want to connect and collab on a project?
 I'm always looking for a new coding buddy!

 ### Connect with me: